moccalotto/kaos/_rulebook/main.md

 You spend 10 APs and get to do an additional action that round on top of your normal action and surge actions.

-#### Easy Casting
+#### Easy Power Use
-You cast a single spell.
-If successful, you spend an AP and you only lose half the normal HP drain of that spell.
+You use a power.
+If successful, you spend an AP and you only lose half of the HP you would normally lose when using that power.

-#### Perfect Casting
+#### Perfect Power Use
-You cast a single spell.
-If successful, you spend a number of APs equal to the spell teir.
-Casting that spell does not drain any HP.
+You use a power.
+If successful, you spend a number of APs equal to the power teir and you do not lose any HP.
+Note that you have still used a power and cannot be healed in any way within the next hour.